oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/01-initialize-environment/initialize-environment.md

 ## Introduction

-In this lab, we will review and startup all components required to successfully run this workshop.
+In this lab, you will review and startup all components required to successfully run this workshop.

 Estimated Time: 5 Minutes.